crosstool-ng/crosstool-ng.github.io/_pages/docs/6_Toolchain_Types.md

 While building a "native" toolchain, crosstool-ng will currently still compile new version of libc for the target.
-There is currently no way to use the system libc as a part of the toolchain.
+There is currently no way to use the system libc and/or system kernel headers as a part of the toolchain.
 This may work if you choose a compatible version (i.e., the applications compiled with the toolchain will load the system libc).

 A "cross-native" toolchain can be built as a trivial case of the "canadian" toolchain.
 It is suboptimal, as it makes crosstool-NG build the tools